-The following tables detail the Group's remaining contractual maturity for its financial liabilities, lease liabilities and derivative instruments.
+The following tables detail the Group's remaining contractual maturity for its financial liabilities (2022: financial liabilities, lease liabilities and derivative instruments).
 For non-derivatives financial liabilities, the tables have been drawn up based on the undiscounted cash flows of the financial liabilities based on the earliest dates on which the Group can be required to pay.

 In addition, the following table details the Group's liquidity analysis for its derivative financial instruments.
-The tables have been drawn up based on the undiscounted gross (inflows) and outflows on those derivatives that require gross settlement.
-The liquidity analysis for the Group's derivative financial instruments are prepared based on the contractual settlement dates as the management of the Group considers that the settlement dates are essential for an understanding of the timing of the cash flows of derivatives.
+The tables have been drawn up based on the undiscounted contractual net inflows and outflows on those derivatives that require net settlement.
+The liquidity analysis for the Group's derivative financial instruments is prepared based on the contractual settlement dates as the management of the Group considers that the settlement dates are essential for an understanding of the timing of the cash flows of derivatives.

-FINANCIAL INSTRUMENTS (Continued) 38.
+38. FINANCIAL INSTRUMENTS (Continued)